 Georgia money transmitter surety bonds remain in full force and effect until canceled and can be continued by providing the state with an annual license renewal certificate.

 The surety can cancel the bond by providing written notice of cancellation to the Department of Banking and Finance by registered or certified mail with return receipt requested.
 Cancellation becomes effective no less than 30 days after the department receives this notice.

 How to become a money transmitter in Georgia

 To become a licensed money transmitter in Georgia, applicants must provide the following information on the license application:

 - legal name and principal office address of the corporation

 - name, residence and business address of each director or equivalent official or each officer who will be involved in selling checks in the state

 - financial statements and pertinent information the department may require

 Upon the filing of the application, a mandatory investigation and criminal background check will be conducted to determine whether the applicant meets all required criteria.
 Licenses expire December 31 every year, so renewal applications must be submitted by December 1 to allow plenty of time for the renewal to be processed.

 Before Georgia money transmitter applicants can receive their license, they must register as a money services business (MSB) with the Federal Crimes Enforcement Network.
 This process is completed through the BSA E-Filing System.
-Helfpul information for this process can be found in the Important Links sections below.
+Helfpul information for this process can be found in the Additional Resources sections below.